-The heart-muscle thickening that occurs with hypertrophic cardiomyopathy usually occurs within the left ventricle, the main pumping chamber of the heart.
-This thickening may interfere with the normal functioning of the heart by:
+Hypertrophic cardiomyopathy, or HCM, is the most common inherited heart condition, affecting 1 out of 500 in the population.
+In this condition, the heart muscle is abnormally thick and usually occurs within the left ventricle, the main pumping chamber of the heart.
+This thickening may interfere with normal heart function by:

-- Narrowing the outflow of blood from the left ventricle
+- Narrowing the flow of blood from the left ventricle

-- Reducing the ability of the heart to relax and fill with blood
+- Reducing the heart's ability to relax and fill with blood

-- Reducing the ability of the valves of the heart to function properly
+- Reducing the valves' ability to function properly

 - Left ventricular noncompaction (heart muscle remains spongy instead of turning solid during development in the left ventricle)

-- Dilated cardiomyopathy (enlarged left ventricle is unable to pump blood as forcefully as needed)
+- Familial dilated cardiomyopathy (enlarged left ventricle is unable to pump blood as forcefully as needed).

 Make an Appointment